fragile-item-move

 Wrapping Individual Items

 • Each fragile item should be individually wrapped with bubble wrap or packing paper.
 For extra protection, items can be double-wrapped or encased in foam padding.
-Ensure that the wrapping material snugly envelops the item to prevent movement.
+Fragile Item Move, Ensure that the wrapping material snugly envelops the item to prevent movement.

 Box Selection and Packing